 10th.: Keep Turning to God

-Nehemiah rallied the Jews to rebuild those walls.
+He then rallied the Jews to rebuild those walls.

 The enemies of the Jews did not like this.

-They then began to mock Nehemiah and his efforts.
+They mocked Nehemiah and his efforts.

 “Hear, O our God, we are despised, and turn their reproach upon their own heads.